The Gobaith Calvinistic Methodist Church – Blaina.

-These men were determined to establish the Church and in 1835 they went to the newly formed Salem at Nantyglo for assistance.
-Surprisingly the Salem leaders promised their help and went to Blaina to assist in the formation of their new cause and construction of their eldest daughter church.
+These men were determined to establish the church and in 1835 they went to the newly formed Salem at Nantyglo for assistance.
+Surprisingly the Salem leaders promised their help and went to Blaina to assist in the formation of their new cause and the construction of their eldest daughter church.

 The First Church.